tucher/JsonFusion/README.md

 ```
 2.42 - 2.49 us

-*RapidJSON is only parsing into Document while JSONReflection parses and fills the struct, doing validations on process*
+*RapidJSON is only parsing into Document while JSONReflection parses and fills the struct, doing validation in process*

 ```
 StaticComplexConfig cfg;